 WordPress site accessibility is all about constantly designing, developing, and adding content in a way that doesn’t prevent any person from interactions with the website and its content.
 All internet users must be equally able to understand and interact with your blog.

 Although web accessibility is not one of the primary ranking factors, involving elements of accessibility connects with many core SEO techniques.
 Google encourages site owners by implementing accessibility techniques included in the metadata, content structure, semantics, visual design, and development.
 All of these factors provide better results for organic searches.

 Featured Snippets and Their Impact

-When it comes to SEO, there is something better than a first place—place number zero.
+When it comes to SEO, there is something better than a first-place—place number zero.
 We are talking about the featured snippet in Google, which puts your website on the first page and above every other result.
-Featured snippets are the search results that are selected to be on top of Google’s organic results, positioned in a box, right after the ads.
+Featured snippets are the search results selected to be on top of Google’s organic results, positioned in a box right after the ads.